What to expect from dynamical modelling of galactic haloes: The causes of the systematic uncertainty

 Our current analysis assumes spherical symmetry.
 In Fig.~\ref{fig:orient}, we test the effect of deviations from spherical symmetry on the fits.
 We split isolated haloes into different subsamples according to the minor to major axis ratio, $c/a$, of the inertial tensor.
 The majority of haloes have, in fact, $0.7<c/a<0.9$.
 There are not many haloes with $c/a<0.7$ or $c/a>0.9$.
 Despite the small number, the contrast between haloes with $c/a<0.7$ and $c/a>0.9$ is quite significant, and we see a clear trend that the scatter in systematic errors depends on $c/a$.

+The typical statistical error size is shown as the magenta ellipse in the upper right corner of each panel.
+The statistical error size is almost independent of $c/a$.
+This means the effective number of independent particles derived in Sec.~\ref{sec:MRII} and Sec.~\ref{sec:LG} has been underestimated because the systematic uncertainty also has a contribution from violations of spherical symmetry.
+If we choose haloes with $c/a>0.9$, this would allow us to separate violations of spherical symmetry and a steady state.
+For the $c/a>0.9$ panel, the systematic uncertainty is about 2.5 times the size of the statistical error.
+The mean effective particle number increased as $N_{\rm eff}\sim 18000$.

 The same analysis for binary haloes is shown in the right panels of Fig.~\ref{fig:orient}.
 For each axis ratio bin, the difference between isolated and binary haloes are similar to that shown in Fig.~\ref{fig:pairiso}, suggesting that the difference between the two is not driven by the difference in halo shapes.
 Due to the existence in each of the bins of highly biased fits perpendicular to the parameter anti-correlation direction, however, it is more difficult to observe a clear dependence on $c/a$ for binaries.

-The behaviour is similar for \textsc{apostle} haloes using stars as tracers.
+Due to the limited number of \textsc{apostle} haloes and the fact that \textsc{apostle} haloes are binaries, the trend is hard to see.